 What we usually see on a high scale as an evil deed usually starts with a small act, like a mistake.

 Hellbound is a work of fiction (horror) that shows three samples of these slips.
-The Deadening showcases what greed can lead to, The Substitute displays the power of cheating and arrogance, and finally Scorned is about infidelity and abuse.
-A character in each of the stories suffers the consequences of his destructive compulsions.
+The Deadening showcases what greed can lead to, The Substitute displays the power of arrogance, and finally Scorned is about infidelity and abuse.
+A character in each of the stories experience the consequences of his destructive compulsions.

 And just like in fiction, real life has some alluring traps that can spiral into wickedness.
 Take for example the signature cake Muna came up with for Hellbound, Choco Diavolo…it is delicious, looks good, and will work its magic on your palate, taste buds, and eventually your body.
 It will tempt you, to ignore your diet, to try it just one time…Where’s the harm in one, right?